stanford-oval/genie-cloud/doc/thingpedia-tutorial-website-monitor.md

 # Tutorial 3: Class Website Monitor

 In this tutorial, we will create a device which monitor the changes of a class website.
-We use Stanford CS294S website as an example and allow student to use this device to monitor updates on the class materials.
+We will use the Stanford CS294S website as an example and allow student to use this device to monitor updates on the class materials.
 This can be applied to any static element in the website, and can be used for various applications such as monitor price and availability changes of a product, new announcement.